RishiGupta12/SerialPundit/README.md

 - Both poll based and listener based data read supported
 - Find what all serial style ports are present in system
 - Extensive error detection and handling for reliable operations
+- Functional, stress, stability, unit tested
-- Fully documented and tested both java and native code
+- Fully documented both Java and C code
 - Support for fault tolerant and recoverable application design

 ##Getting started